daronphang/programming-resources/cloud-computing/AWS/services/networking/cloudfront.md

 A globally-distributed network of caching (edge) servers that are deployed to efficiently deliver content to users worldwide.
 Objective is to **reduce latency and increase availability** of website or application.

-A properly configured CDN can also help to protect websites against common malicious attacks i.e. DDoS.
+A properly configured CDN can also help to protect websites against common malicious attacks by integrating with AWS Shield i.e. DDoS.

 ## Amazon CloudFront